It’s said that friendship is the foundation of life and community.

 As we climbed higher and higher, I enjoyed looking both ahead to robust friends and the natural splendor that awaited my arrival, and behind to behold the sweeping vistas of the valley I’d already traversed.
 At some point in the day, I recognized our hike as a lovely metaphor for friendship.
 Enjoying the ebb and flow of connecting when we did, cheering on those who were stronger and faster, and reaching back to lend a hand to those who struggled behind us.

-In celebration of national friendship day, I offer thanks to the family and friends who helped create such beautiful memories for me and my family.
+In celebration of national friendship day, family life, and enjoying the journey, I offer thanks to the family and friends who helped create such beautiful memories for me and my family.
 Of course, this includes our friends in Alaska, but also our friends and coworkers at home who kept Faceplant running so that we could enjoy this family time together.
-Friendship truly is the foundation of life and community, and I’m so grateful to all of ours.
+Friendship truly is the foundation of life and community, and I’m so grateful for all of ours.

 Thank you for being a friend!